 Teachers experience first-hand the motivation and curiosity generated by the twenty-five discrepant events in this workshop, events that challenge everyday assumptions and create doubt about what we think we know.
 Through discussion and practice, workshop participants prepare discrepant event ideas for various content areas, and develop activity sequences that lead from curiosity to investigation.

-SCIENCE WORKSHOPS FOR EARLY CHILDHOOD PROVIDERS
+SCIENCE WORKSHOPS FOR EARLY CHILDHOOD Educators

 Early childhood caree providers: Looking for new ways to fulfill your required training hours?
 Immerse yourself in science-rich, inquiry-based Classroom Exploration activities and fulfill required early childhood training hours.
 Each program takes an inquiry approach to learning and involves every participant in active exploration of physical materials that you can apply immediately in your classrrom setting.